New Orleans Mesothelioma Lawyer

 In 2001, several employees who worked for Plaza Tower filed lawsuits against the state for asbestos exposure.
 They claimed they were exposed to dangerous materials while working and that the dangers were well-known and they were not protected.

-In March 2008, after a seven-day bench trial, most of the plaintiffs were awarded $25,000 in general damages and $10,000 for mental and emotional anguish.
+In March 2008, after a seven-day bench trial, most plaintiffs were awarded $25,000 in general damages and $10,000 for mental and emotional anguish.

 Zonolite Vermiculite Plant